telerik/blazor-docs/components/upload/overview.md

 # Upload Overview

-The <a href="https://www.telerik.com/blazor-ui/upload" target="_blank">Blazor Upload component</a> lets the user upload files to a server handler asynchronously.
+The <a href="https://www.telerik.com/blazor-ui/upload" target="_blank">Blazor Upload component</a> lets the users upload files to a server handler asynchronously.
 They can select one or multiple files, and you can control whether the upload starts immediately or upon a button click, and also let users delete their uploaded files.
 The component offers [client-side validation]({%slug upload-validation%}) for the selected files' extensions and size.

 To use a Telerik Upload for Blazor